bixb922/crank-organ/doc-software/README.md

 * Don't stop station mode search if a user is connected in AP mode is active.
 This allows both interfaces to be active at the same time.
 Also: it can be sometimes difficult to know if a device is still connected to the AP mode, since WiFi connections are automatic.
 * Hide the "Save changes" buttons on the General Configuration page until data is properly loaded.
 * Update this document.
+* Prevent a WiFi scan to raise a "OSError: STA must be active" if Station mode is not active.
+This happens when entering the System page (diag.html) when doing the initial configuration.

 # 20. Programming language